The Root Cause of Perfectionism in Highly Driven Empaths

 Our Client’s Story of Overcoming Perfectionism

 We have a client that is a doctor with two children.
-She’s a single mom with a lot on her shoulders; One of her children has special needs, and she juggles a very demanding professional life.
+She’s a single mom with a lot on her shoulders.
+One of her children has special needs, and she juggles a very demanding professional life.
 As a doctor, she needs to be present and precise with her patients.
-She was working to build a new relationship while also dealing with her children’s father, who was a colleague at work.
+She was also working to build a new relationship while also dealing with her children’s father, who was a colleague at work.

 Before this client started her healing journey with us, she put an enormous amount of pressure on herself.
 She felt that everything needed to be perfect.
 She needed to follow a certain standard she had set for her job, her relationships, and her own performance.

+So, how did she overcome perfectionism?
 We worked to get to the core of her desire to do things perfectly – of being a slave to her perfectionism.
 We were finally able to discover what was holding her back.
 We found the core wound that was driving her perfectionism, allowing her to transform how she related to herself and others completely.

 3 Secrets Highly Driven Empath Women Know About the Cause of Perfectionism

 Here’s the secret that highly driven empath women with a regulated nervous system know about easing perfectionism:

 Perfectionism is not simply about being perfect or avoiding failure.
 From a neurobiological perspective, at the core of perfectionism lay a deep sense of shame, not fitting in, and not being enough.
 Your nervous system feels threatened, fearful of being cast out of the group or rejected by society.

 To your nervous system, this fear is the worst possible outcome.
 We have evolved over millions of years to do one thing very well: connect and bond with other human beings to survive.

 As a species, we no longer have to deal with the constant threat of predators.
 However, many of us had early childhood experiences with parents who had unrealistic expectations of us and felt they were under constant pressure themselves to be perfect.